zapier/zapier-platform-cli/README-source.md

 #
 ```

-Looking real good locally!
+Looking good locally!
 Let's move on.

 ### Deploying an App

-Of course, while developing a Zapier app locally is pretty easy, the end goal is usually to use it on zapier.com with the thousands of other integrations!
-So let's take our working local app and deploy it to Zapier.
+So far, everything we have done has been local, on your machine.
+It's been fun, but we want our app on zapier.com so we can use it with the thousands of other integrations!
+To do so, we need to take our working local app and deploy it to Zapier.

-First, you'll need to register your app with Zapier.
-This enables all the admin tooling like deployment - but also tooling we'll learn about later including promotion, collaboration, and environment variables.
+First, you need to register your app with Zapier.
+This enables all the admin tooling like deployment, as well as other tooling we'll learn about later including promotion, collaboration, and environment variables.

 ```bash
 zapier register "Example App"